-The ESC is required under the Electricity Industry Act 2000 (Vic) to determine one or more rates to be paid by electricity retailers to customers who feed-in surplus renewable energy generation into the grid.
-The ESC is currently determining these rates for 2021/22.
+The ESC is required under the Electricity Industry Act 2000 (Vic) to determine one or more minimum rates to be paid by electricity retailers to customers who feed-in surplus renewable energy generation into the grid.
+The ESC is currently determining these rates for 2022/23.

-As part of its determination of the FiT rates for 2021/22, the ESC has engaged Frontier Economics to project Victorian wholesale prices for 2021/22.
+As part of its determination of the FiT rates for 2022/23, the ESC has engaged Frontier Economics to project Victorian wholesale energy prices for 2022/23.

-We have produced half-hourly forecasts over 2021/22 based on historical wholesale prices and ASXEnergy prices (which reflect future expectations of wholesale prices), and present averages of these forecasts over:
+We have produced half-hourly forecasts over 2022/23 based on historical wholesale prices and ASXEnergy prices (which reflect future expectations of wholesale prices), and present averages of these forecasts over:

-- The entire annual forecast period - Over peak, shoulder and off-peak time during the forecast period
+- The entire annual forecast period - Over day, early evening and overnight times during the forecast period